software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > The frontend developer guide goes here.
 > ```
 >
+> For the sake of readability, code and command-line command text is commonly highlighted in Markdown files.
+[Here's](https://markdownguide.offshoot.io/basic-syntax/#code) how that is done in Markdown syntax.
+>
 > Also, include the following information about the project's implementation technologies:
 >